-- 1. Check the fire-fighting equipment at regular intervals; indicated on the equipment. - 2.
-Replace portable fire extinguisher equipment, if expired or discharged, with devices of same fire-fighting capacity. - 3.
-Ensure that the fire-fighting equipment is readily accessible when the boat is occupied.

-- 4. Inform the crew members and passengers about the location and operation of the fire-fighting equipment, the fire port, escape routes and exits. - 5.
-Unlock any deck hatches to enable firefighting inside storage areas and keep the fire port free. - 6.
-Keep the bilges clean and check for fuel and gas vapors or fuel leaks frequently.
+- Check the fire-fighting equipment at regular intervals as indicated on the equipment. - 2.
+Replace portable fire extinguisher equipment, if expired or discharged, with devices of identical fire-fighting capacity. - 3.
+Ensure that the fire-fighting equipment is readily accessible when the boat is occupied. - 4.
+Inform the crew members and passengers about the location and operation of the fire-fighting equipment, the fire port, escape routes and exits. - 5.
+Unlock any doors and hatches to enable firefighting inside storage areas and keep the fire port free. - 6.
+Keep the bilges clean and check for fuel and gas vapours or fuel leaks frequently.

-I. Fire Extinguisher
+I. Fire Extinguishers

-Never obstruct passageways to exits/hatches, safety controls (fuel valves, LPG valves, electrical switches, etc.), portable fire extinguishers and fire ports; never allow unqualified personnel to modify any of the boat's systems.
-Have the fire-fighting equipment checked at the intervals indicated on the equipment.
+Never obstruct passageways to exits, doors, hatches, safety controls (fuel valves, LPG valves, electrical switches, etc.), portable fire extinguishers and fire ports.
+Never allow unqualified personnel to modify any of the boat's systems.
+Get the fire-fighting equipment checked at the intervals indicated on the equipment.